 That’s fine.
 Your plan can be terminated at any time and the value of your benefit rolled over to an Individual Retirement Account (IRA).
 Early planning is always helpful, so inform us as early as possible if you intend to stop working before the plan’s retirement date.

 You can stop the plan at any age and roll the value of your benefit over to an IRA.
-Routinely, however, a plan is expected to be maintained at least 5 years and the earliest retirement date is age 62.
+Routinely, however, a plan is expected to be maintained at least five years and the earliest retirement date is age 62.

 Dedicated Defined Benefit Services works with the business owners and their advisors in setting up the plan to determine an amount that will be comfortable to contribute for the next few years.
 Each subsequent year, based on changes in income, the prior year’s funding, investment performance and other information provided by the business owner, Dedicated DB will calculate a contribution range for the current tax year which establishes the minimum funding for the current year.

 These are inter-dependent.
 For example, if assets earn more than the assumed rate (decreases the contribution) and compensation increases (increases the contribution), we may get the same contribution amount as the previous year.

 Dedicated Defined Benefit Services will inform you annually of contribution requirements for the coming year.
 At the end of the year, Dedicated DB again will remind you to fully fund the contribution before filing your taxes.

 There is no specified limit — the limit is on the allowable benefit, not the contribution.